Jason Delay Preview, Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.
+- The pitching staff for the Braves has a collective 9.5 K/9, the first-best in MLB.

-- The Braves have the fifth-ranked team ERA among all league pitching staffs (3.89).
+- The Braves have a 3.91 team ERA that ranks fifth among all MLB pitching staffs.

-- The Braves allow the second-fewest home runs in baseball (149 total, 1.1 per game).
+- The Braves give up the third-fewest home runs in baseball (152 total, 1.1 per game).

+- Winans starts for the first time this season for the Braves.

+- It's the season debut and his first appearance in more than a year for the 28-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.